 Vang Vieng is a lovely village in Luang Prabang, famous for its bars and tubing.
-However, it’s also one of Laos best spots for awesome outdoor activities.
-Hiking in Vang Vieng is amazing, as the surrounding scenery is absolutely breathtaking.
+However, it's also one of the best spots in Laos for outdoor activities.

 Hiking in Vang Vieng

-We love hiking!
-Being outside all day to enjoy nature beats any day of staring at a screen in the office!
+We love hiking, being outside all day to enjoy nature beats any day of staring at a screen in the office.

 Even during the hike in Batad, the temperature was quite comfortable because the villages and rice terraces are about 1500 meters above sea level.